 The two parent breeds are such contrasting animals, in so many ways, that it is difficult to imagine the results.

 So what can new owners expect here?

-The most important of these has to be the size of the animals and their build.
+The most important of these has to be the size of the dogs and their build.
 Are they a small dog with Lab tendencies, Lab-sized with Doxie traits or something in the middle?

 Then we will look at the pros and cons of their behavioral traits and the potential training issues involved.

 Before all that, there is still one burning question to answer.
 How do we get this Lab and Weiner dog mix?

 We all know that it doesn’t usually take much for two adult dogs to breed.
-Take an un-neutered male and a female in heat and there aren’t too many limits when it comes hybridization.
+Take an un-neutered male and a female in heat and there aren’t too many limits when it comes to hybridization.

 However, it becomes more difficult with a tiny Dachshund and a larger Labrador.